seegg/Barebone-state-management/README.md

 ```
 ## Conditional updates
 The `useStore` hook also accepts an additional function to check if the local
-state should be updated when the store is updated.
+state should be updated when the store updates.
 This can be use to avoid
 unnecessary rerenders.

-The check is done during store updates.
-The new store state and the current
+The new store and the old store is available to this function as the first
-store state is pass into the function as the first and second argument.
+and second argument.

-If this function isn't defined, the default behaviour for the check is to do
+If no function is provided, the default behaviour is to do a strict comparison
-a strict comparison `===` between the old state and the new state using the
+`===` between the old state and the new state to check if the properties selected
-same property as the one returned from `useStore`.
+by `useStore` has changed.

 ```ts
 const Counter = () => {